cloud-gov/cg-site/content/docs/ops/maintenance-list.md

 - Join/unmute [`#cg-support`](https://gsa-tts.slack.com/messages/cg-support/)
 and [`#cg-platform-news`](https://gsa-tts.slack.com/messages/cg-platform-news/)
 - Meet with the previous support person and take responsibility for any open support items they are still working on.
+There is a standing support sync meeting (Tuesday 4:30-5 pm ET) that you should join if you are rolling on or off support that week.

 # Daily maintenance checklist